Durham to Bishop Auckland Line

 The Durham to Bishop Auckland Line was a railway line originally built by the North Eastern Railway (NER) to provide rail transport access to coal mines in West County Durham.
 It closed under the Beeching Axe to passenger traffic in May 1964, and freight in 1968.
 Today it forms the major part of the 9 mi Brandon to Bishop Auckland rail trail.

 Background

 After the opening of the Stockton and Darlington Railway (S&DR) in 1825 to transport coal from the Witton Park Colliery to Newport on the River Tees, railways had been expanding across County Durham to provide coal mine owners with access to cheap economic transport.

-Bishop Auckland gained its first rail link in 1842, when the S&DR backed Bishop Auckland and Weardale Railway (BA&WR) gained the powers via an act of parliament to build a railway line from the S&DR's station at via Bishop Auckland and Witton-le-Wear into Crook, County Durham.
+Bishop Auckland gained its first rail link in 1842, when the S&DR backed Bishop Auckland and Weardale Railway (BA&WR) built the railway line authorised by the Bishop Auckland and Weardale Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxxii) from the S&DR's station at via Bishop Auckland and Witton-le-Wear into Crook, County Durham.
 After the completion of Shildon Tunnel, the BA&WR erected a permanent station in the town which opened to freight on 8 November 1843, and passengers on 30 January 1843.
 All operations were sub-leased as agreed to the S&DR.